Celebrating Decorative Arts & Design! Célébrons les arts décoratifs et du design !

 Speaker Bios

-• Michael J Prokopow is a historian, curator and educator who specializes in visual and material culture.
+• Dr. Michael J Prokopow is a historian, curator and educator who specializes in visual and material culture.
 He has written widely on expressive culture, curatorial and museum practice, decolonization and material life.
 He served as curator of the Design Exchange in Toronto between 2004 and 2008 and in 2016 he co-curated and co-authored, with Dr. Rachel Gotlieb, True Nordic: How Scandinavia influenced design in Canada.
 His recent publications include Hurvin Anderson (2022), Reside: Contemporary West Coast Houses (2024) and, with Stephanie Rebick: The Place of Objects: The John David Lawrence Collection (2025).
 He is on the faculty of OCAD University.

-• Rachel Gotlieb, PhD, is a distinguished curator specializing in ceramics and design.
+• Dr. Rachel Gotlieb, PhD, is a distinguished curator specializing in ceramics and design.
 As Ruth Rippon Curator at the Crocker Art Museum (2021–2023), she curated Portland Vase: Mania & Muse.
 Her leadership roles include Chief Curator at the Gardiner Museum (2011–2014) and founding curator of the Design Exchange (1990–2002), where she co-authored the seminal Design in Canada.
 Gotlieb has shaped major exhibitions including True Nordic: How Scandinavia Influenced Design in Canada (2016) and Canadian Modern (2022–23) at the Royal Ontario Museum.
 Her scholarship earned her the Theodore Randall International Chair at Alfred University and a Winterthur Museum Research Fellowship (2017).
 Currently, she leads the redesign of the Montreal Museum of Fine Arts' decorative arts collection, opening mid-September 2025.
 Her recent publications include Ceramics in the Victorian Era: Meanings and Metaphors in Painting and Literature (Bloomsbury, 2023) and co-editedTransnational Discourses in Nordic Design (Bloomsbury, 2024)

 • Dr. Jan Hadlaw is a cultural historian whose areas of expertise include history of technology, material and visual culture, design history, and cultural economy.
 Her research has been published internationally in peer-reviewed journals, including Design Issues, Journal of Design History, Material Culture Review, Object et Communication, among others.
 An associate professor at York University, she is the principal investigator of the SSHRC-funded xDX Project, a partnership of academics, archivists, and curators working together to digitally ‘reconstruct’ the former DX collection as a linked-open-data research resource for the study of Canada’s design history.